msankhala/editable-bookmarklet/README.md

 javascript:document.body.contentEditable = 'true'; document.designMode='on'; void 0
 ```

-If you use chrome then chrome and copy this code then chrome may strip the leading `javascript:` for secuirty purpose.
+If you use chrome and copy this code then chrome may strip the leading `javascript:` for secuirty purpose.

 What if you can make a bookmarklet of this code which will toggle the page to be editable and non editable.
 Here is the code of that bookmarklet.